hashicorp/consul/website/source/docs/agent/dns.html.markdown

     <node>.node.<datacenter>.<domain>

 For example, if we have a "foo" node with default settings, we could look for "foo.node.dc1.consul."
-The datacenter is an optional part of the FQDN; if not provided, it defaults to the datacenter of the agent.
+The datacenter is an optional part of the FQDN: if not provided, it defaults to the datacenter of the agent.
 If we know "foo" is running in the same datacenter as our local agent, we can instead use "foo.node.consul."
-This convention allows for terse syntax where appropriate while allowing for queries of nodes in remote datacenters as necessary.
+This convention allows for terse syntax where appropriate while supporting queries of nodes in remote datacenters as necessary.

 For a node lookup, the only records returned are A records containing the IP address of